mostafa/xk6-kafka/README.md

   $ xk6 build v0.29.0 --with github.com/mostafa/xk6-kafka
   ```

+Note: you can always use the latest version of k6 to build the extension, but the earliest version of k6 that supports extensions via xk6 is v0.29.0.

 ## Run & Test

 First, you need to have your Kafka development environment setup.
 I recommend you to use [Lenses.io fast-data-dev Docker image](https://github.com/lensesio/fast-data-dev), which is a complete Kafka setup for development that includes: Kafka, Zookeeper, Schema Registry, Kafka-Connect, Landoop Tools, 20+ connectors.
 It is fairly easy to setup, if you have Docker installed.
 Just make sure to monitor Docker logs to have a working setup, before attempting to test.
 Initial setup, leader election and test data ingestion takes time.